BRYN MAWR TRUST Co Sells 100 Shares of The Clorox Company (NYSE:CLX)

-BRYN MAWR TRUST Co lessened its stake in shares of The Clorox Company (NYSE:CLX – Get Rating) by 0.7% during the fourth quarter, according to the company in its most recent disclosure with the SEC.
+BRYN MAWR TRUST Co trimmed its holdings in shares of The Clorox Company (NYSE:CLX – Get Rating) by 0.7% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 13,368 shares of the company’s stock after selling 100 shares during the quarter.
-BRYN MAWR TRUST Co’s holdings in Clorox were worth $1,876,000 as of its most recent SEC filing.
+BRYN MAWR TRUST Co’s holdings in Clorox were worth $1,876,000 at the end of the most recent quarter.

-Several other institutional investors also recently modified their holdings of the stock.
-Vanguard Group Inc. grew its position in Clorox by 1.3% during the 1st quarter.
-Vanguard Group Inc. now owns 14,685,046 shares of the company’s stock worth $2,041,661,000 after acquiring an additional 185,012 shares during the last quarter.
-BlackRock Inc. increased its stake in shares of Clorox by 5.6% in the third quarter.
-BlackRock Inc. now owns 10,964,049 shares of the company’s stock valued at $1,407,673,000 after buying an additional 580,982 shares during the period.
-Federated Hermes Inc. raised its holdings in Clorox by 11.1% in the 3rd quarter.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
+Vanguard Group Inc. grew its stake in shares of Clorox by 1.3% in the first quarter.
+Vanguard Group Inc. now owns 14,685,046 shares of the company’s stock worth $2,041,661,000 after purchasing an additional 185,012 shares during the last quarter.
+BlackRock Inc. lifted its holdings in Clorox by 5.6% during the 3rd quarter.
+BlackRock Inc. now owns 10,964,049 shares of the company’s stock worth $1,407,673,000 after buying an additional 580,982 shares during the period.
+Federated Hermes Inc. grew its position in shares of Clorox by 11.1% in the 3rd quarter.
 Federated Hermes Inc. now owns 2,161,323 shares of the company’s stock valued at $277,492,000 after buying an additional 215,425 shares during the last quarter.
-Northern Trust Corp boosted its position in Clorox by 1.1% during the 1st quarter.
-Northern Trust Corp now owns 1,931,351 shares of the company’s stock worth $268,515,000 after buying an additional 21,058 shares during the period.
-Finally, Nuance Investments LLC boosted its position in Clorox by 20.6% during the 4th quarter.
-Nuance Investments LLC now owns 1,750,377 shares of the company’s stock worth $245,630,000 after buying an additional 298,692 shares during the period.
+Northern Trust Corp raised its position in shares of Clorox by 1.1% during the first quarter.
+Northern Trust Corp now owns 1,931,351 shares of the company’s stock worth $268,515,000 after acquiring an additional 21,058 shares during the last quarter.
+Finally, Nuance Investments LLC lifted its stake in shares of Clorox by 20.6% in the fourth quarter.
+Nuance Investments LLC now owns 1,750,377 shares of the company’s stock worth $245,630,000 after acquiring an additional 298,692 shares during the period.
 79.12% of the stock is currently owned by institutional investors and hedge funds.

-Several equities analysts have recently issued reports on CLX shares.
-Royal Bank of Canada raised their price target on shares of Clorox from $137.00 to $151.00 in a research note on Wednesday, May 3rd.
-Bank of America raised their target price on Clorox from $130.00 to $140.00 in a research report on Wednesday, May 3rd.
-Barclays upped their price target on Clorox from $118.00 to $124.00 in a research report on Sunday, May 14th.
-Raymond James lifted their price objective on Clorox from $165.00 to $185.00 in a research note on Wednesday, May 3rd.
-Finally, Wells Fargo & Company increased their target price on shares of Clorox from $145.00 to $150.00 in a research report on Wednesday, May 3rd.
-Seven research analysts have rated the stock with a sell rating, six have issued a hold rating and one has given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $148.54.
+CLX has been the subject of a number of recent analyst reports.
+Deutsche Bank Aktiengesellschaft increased their target price on shares of Clorox from $147.00 to $149.00 in a research report on Tuesday, April 18th.
+Raymond James lifted their target price on shares of Clorox from $165.00 to $185.00 in a research note on Wednesday, May 3rd.
+Barclays increased their price target on Clorox from $118.00 to $124.00 in a report on Sunday, May 14th.
+Citigroup started coverage on Clorox in a research note on Thursday, February 16th.
+They issued a “neutral” rating and a $155.00 price objective on the stock.
+Finally, Morgan Stanley raised their target price on Clorox from $142.00 to $145.00 and gave the stock an “equal weight” rating in a research note on Friday, February 3rd.
+Seven research analysts have rated the stock with a sell rating, six have issued a hold rating and one has assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $148.54.

 The Clorox Co engages in the manufacture and marketing of consumer and professional products.
 It operates through the following business segments: Health and Wellness, Household, Lifestyle, and International.
 The Health and Wellness segment consists of cleaning products, professional products and vitamins, minerals and supplements mainly marketed and sold in the United States.